AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/flipper-contract/flipper.md

 Here is the guide how to deploy your contract.
 Once you deploy it, you can interact with the contracts there:
 [deploy using Polkadot UI](https://docs.astar.network/docs/wasm/sc-dev/polkadotjs-ui/).

+In this [wasm-flipper](https://github.com/AstarNetwork/wasm-flipper) repository, it explains how to compile and deploy with swanky, and you can interact with contract from UI.